WilhelmusLab/ebseg/workflow/cylc/sampled-examples/README.md

 ## Looping through the case list

-Run the processing at a particular scale.
+To loop through a list of cases, and process each at a particular `scale` (in metres):

 ```bash
 name=sampled-examples